jblang/xlogo/DEVNOTES.md

 ## Build Process

 - You'll need a JDK to compile and run XLogo.
-Any OpenJDK 11+ build should work.
-I primarily use [Eclipse Temurin 11](https://adoptium.net/temurin/releases?version=11) by Adoptium for development.
+Any OpenJDK 21+ build should work.
+I primarily use [Temurin 21](https://adoptium.net/temurin/releases?version=21&os=any&arch=any) by Adoptium for development.
 - I'm using the free community edition of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) for development.
-There are project files in the repo with a pre-configured `Logo` run configuration.
 - The project uses Maven for builds.
 All dependencies are managed via Maven repositories.

 ### Build Commands